smj452/Pewlett-Hackard-Analysis/README.md

 **From the table above you can see that**

--	Highest number of employees retiring are senior engineers with 29414 total retirements.
+-	Highest number of employees retiring are Senior engineers with 29414 total retirements.
 -	Senior Staff title has the second highest number of retirements.
 -	Least retirement is for employee titled Manager with only 2 people retiring.